-|You didn’t spray enough water on the substrate before||Open the box, give the substrate a spray, and replace the lid|
+|You didn’t spray enough water on the substrate||Open the box, give the substrate a spray, and replace the lid|

-|The hygrometer you’re using isn’t giving correct readings||Replace your hygrometer, or move it to a place where it can give accurate readings|
+|The hygrometer isn’t giving correct readings||Replace the hygrometer, or move it to where it gives accurate readings|

-|The substrate you used doesn’t release moisture easily enough||Replace it with a more suitable substrate|
+|The substrate you used doesn’t release easily enough moisture||Use vermiculite or perlite instead.|

 So, not all of the reasons are bad—the eggs could be about to hatch.
 But if you notice your ball python eggs dimpling early, it’s a humidity issue.

-Dehydrated Eggs Due to Incorrect Humidity Level
+Incorrect Humidity Level

 The main reason for ball python eggs collapsing is if they’re dehydrated.
 Humidity is by far the most important thing to account for during incubation.
 There are several ways that eggs can become dehydrated.
-Below are details of what can go wrong, and how to fix it.

 When you’re preparing your egg box, there are several things to account for.
-You should line it with an appropriate substrate, i.e., vermiculite or perlite.
+You should line it with an appropriate substrate, i.e. vermiculite or perlite.
 This substrate holds onto moisture, but also allows for air movement around the eggs.

-These materials don’t hold or absorb water.
+These substrates don’t hold or absorb water.
 They allow it to circulate instead.
 This is what you want as, without circulation, the humidity will stay in the substrate.
 Then, the level around the eggs would be too low.

 The moisture level in the egg box should remain between 95% and 100%.
 At maximum humidity, it is possible to see a little mold.
 This will occur if there are slugs among the eggs.
 If you kept the egg box clean, and got rid of any slugs, there won’t be mold.

-But aspen holds onto lots of moisture.
+Aspen holds onto lots of moisture.
 It only releases it when it gets completely soaked.
 That’s what makes it a good substrate for a snake enclosure.
 But it’s also why aspen is unsuitable for incubating snake eggs.

 For starters, hygrometers aren’t perfect.
-Even the best have a rough window of around 3-5% either way where the reading could be incorrect.
+Even the best have a rough window of around 3-5% either way, where the reading could be incorrect.
 Right off the bat, this might mean your humidity is lower than you expect.